-Cultural heritage may be about the past, but the organisations which understand and manage it have to exist in the present.
-I have successfully led several teams through periods of transition, dealing with reductions in public funding and seeking new sources of income, whilst at the same time managing to maintain excellence in research, innovation and project delivery.
-This is the focus of my current work as the executive Director of the Clwyd-Powys Archaeological Trust, and a key aspect of my roles as a non-executive director of the Black Country Living Museum and the Chartered Institute for Archaeologists.
+The past exists in the present.
+The organisations which help understand and manage cultural heritage need to prosper now, to survive into the future.
+I have successfully led several teams through periods of transition, finding innovative ways of managing cuts in public funding by seeking new sources of income, while maintaining excellence in research and project delivery.
+This is my key focus as chief executive of the Clwyd-Powys Archaeological Trust, and it is an important part of my non-executive directorships at the Black Country Living Museum and the Chartered Institute for Archaeologists.

 Archaeology and cultural heritage can deliver meaningful change to individuals and communities.
 I have created and managed a wide range of public heritage projects over the last twenty years – from conventional ‘outreach’ through museums, heritage open days and public archaeology, to more radical ‘bottom-up’ schemes involving community-led research and long-term conservation of monuments and landscapes.
 I have worked with museums, local government, state heritage agencies and private developers on these projects, and have obtained funding from the National Lottery, national and local government, charitable trusts, financial institutions and individual benefactors.

-Archaeology requires engagement with a wide range of theoretical and academic debates, as well as a thorough grounding in practical realities.
+Archaeology requires engagement with a wide range of practical and theoretical debates.
 I enjoy sharing knowledge and experience with others, which is a continuous and reflexive process - every day should (and usually does) involve the acquisition of new knowledge or skills, or the understanding of different perspectives.
 I have a consistent record of engagement and collaboration with academic colleagues around the world.
 I am an Honorary Research Fellow of the University of Birmingham, and have delivered postgraduate teaching and training at the Universities of York, Birmingham, Bristol, Chester, and Sheffield and Ironbridge International Institute for Cultural Heritage.
 I also contribute to CPD modules for the School of Architecture at Birmingham City University, and deliver Industrial Archaeology courses for the Black Country Living Museum.